News

 Key Benefits of Flow Dividers: Efficiency, Safety, and Sustainability

-Beyond uniform spraying, flow dividers deliver multiple tangible benefits that address farmers’ most pressing concerns.
+Beyond uniform spraying, flow dividers deliver multiple tangible benefits that address farmers’ pressing concerns.

 By automating flow control, flow dividers eliminate the need for frequent manual adjustments.
 Dr. Miller notes, “Farmers using sprayers equipped with flow dividers report a 25%+ increase in operational efficiency—they cover more land in less time, and rework (due to uneven spraying) is nearly eliminated.”
 This is especially critical during busy seasons (like pre-harvest pest control), when time is a valuable resource.